ajslater/codex/README.md

 #### Install Codex with pip

-Finally, you may install Codex with pip
+You may now install Codex with pip

 ```sh
 pip3 install codex